-The following natural resource objectives and policy recommendations will support the above goals and will guide natural resource decisions in the Town of Benton over the next 20 years.
+The following natural resource objectives and policy recommendations will support the above goals and will guide natural resource decisions in the Town of New Diggings over the next 20 years.

-- 1. Encourage the preservation of scenic, historic, and scientific areas for the benefit of present and future generations. - 2.
-Advocate partnerships with local clubs and organizations in order to protect important natural areas held in common interest. - 3.
-Encourage the preservation and maintenance of rural views and vistas.
+1. Encourage the preservation of scenic, historic, and scientific areas for the benefit of present and future generations.

-- 4. Encourage residents to implement sustainable forestry practices. - 5.
-Encourage tree preservation, municipal tree-planting programs, and sustainable forestry practices in the jurisdiction. - 6.
-Encourage the suppression and limitation of noxious weeds. - 7.
-Explore opportunities to capitalize on local natural resources in conjunction with tourism. - 8.
+- Discourage rural non-farm development from locating on environmentally valuable or sensitive land. - 3.
+Advocate partnerships with local clubs and organizations in order to protect important natural areas held in common interest. - 4.
+Encourage the suppression and limitation of noxious weeds. - 5.
+Explore opportunities to capitalize on local natural resources in conjunction with tourism. - 6.
 Utilize county, state, and federal programs or grants to conserve, maintain, and protect natural resources, where and when appropriate.